Nonfiction Copy Editing Services: What Does a Copy Editor Do and How Much Does Copy Editing Cost?

 Fourth, read Dreyer’s English.

-Dreyer’s English is also a great book for the budget-minded author.
+Dreyer’s English is a great book for authors.

 It will help you write more concisely and avoid many of the common grammar and usage errors that plague authors.